 Criteria Excellent (4) Proficient (3) Adequate (2) Inadequate (1) Provides a clear, concise thesis statement.
 Statement is clear and concise.
 Statement is well reasoned.
 Statement leads to plentiful additional discussion.
 Statement is generally clear and concise.
 Statement is mostly well reasoned.
 Statement leads to enough additional discussion.
 Statement is recognized by the reader.
 Statement has some elements of reason.
 Statement leads to some additional discussion.
 Statement is not recognized by the reader.
 Statement is not reasoned.
 Statement does not lead to additional discussion.
 Provides supporting paragraphs which relate to the thesis.
 Supporting paragraphs are well reasoned.
 Supporting paragraphs clearly relate to the thesis.
 Supporting paragraphs are cohesive and logically developed.
 Supporting paragraphs contain mostly well-reasoned content.
 Supporting paragraphs often but not always relate to the thesis.
 Supporting paragraphs demonstrate some cohesion and development.
-Supporting paragraphs contain some well-reasoned content.
+Supporting paragraphs contain some well- reasoned content.
 Supporting paragraphs relate to the thesis in some way.
 Supporting paragraphs demonstrate a few elements of cohesion and development.
 Supporting paragraphs do not contain reasoned content.
 Supporting paragraphs do not relate to the thesis.
 Supporting paragraphs are neither cohesive nor unified.

 Correctly incorporates outside sources.
 Provides relevant outside sources.
 Cites outside sources correctly.
 Provides mostly relevant outside sources.
 Cites outside sources, but no more than two errors.
 Provides some relevant outside sources.
 Cites outside sources with no more than three errors.
 Provides irrelevant or no outside sources.
 Cites outside sources with four or more errors.
 Uses appropriate grammar, syntax, punctuation, and spelling.
 Writing is error free in all categories (sentence structure, punctuation, spelling and grammar).
 Sentence structure and vocabulary are well developed and varied.
 Writing has errors in no more than one category (sentence structure, punctuation, spelling and grammar).
 Sentence structure and vocabulary are developed and varied.
 Writing has errors in no more than two categories (sentence structure, punctuation, spelling and grammar).
-Sentence structure and vocabulary are somewhat developed and varied.
+Sentence structure and vocabulary are developed and varied.
+Writing has errors in no more than two categories (sentence structure, punctuation, spelling and grammar).
+Sentence somewhat developed and varied.
 Writing has errors in three or more categories (sentence structure, punctuation, spelling and grammar).
 Sentence structure and vocabulary are not developed or varied.

-GENERAL EDUCATION COMPETENCY ASSESSMENT REPORT5
+WRITING - GENERAL EDUCATION COMPETENCY ASSESSMENT REPORT